 ^{40.} See, e.g., Thomas v.
-Nakatani, 309 F.3d 1203 (9th Cir.
-2002) (affirming the dismissal of a § 504 claim because it did not allege the state agency received federal funds); Hamilton v.
+Nakatani, 128 F Supp.2d 684, 694 (dismissing a Section 504 claim because it did not allege the state agency received federal funds); Hamilton v.
 Illinois Cent.
 R.R., 894 F. Supp.
-1014, 1017 (D. Miss.
-1995) (dismissing a § 504 claim because the plaintiff failed to allege the private facility received federal funds).
+1014, 1017 (S.D.
+Miss.
+1995) (dismissing a Section 504 claim because the plaintiff failed to allege the private facility received federal funds).
 When you file your complaint, you may not know whether the jail or prison receives federal funding (this is something you should learn during discovery).
 When you are giving the court documents about something you believe, but do not know, to be true, you should begin your statement with the phrase, "Upon information and belief."
-For example, in your § 504 complaint, you could say, "Upon information and belief, [the jail or prison you are suing] receives federal funding."
+For example, in your Section 504 complaint, you could say, "Upon information and belief, [the jail or prison you are suing] receives federal funding."